monika-000/pay-calculator-WinForms/README.md

 ## Required CSV files
 Below you can find headers for each file.
 By default, headers are not included.</br>
-**Please note:** This program is not set to ignore headers in CSV files, if you add them, it will treat it as a row with normal data and throw an error when it tries to parse.
+**Please note:** This program is not set to ignore headers in CSV files, if you add them, it will treat it as a row with normal data and throw an error when it tries to parse the data.
 ### employeeDetails.csv
 | Employee Id  | First name | Last name | Hourly rate |Is foreign resident or resident for tax purposes|
 | ------------- | ------------- | ------------- | ------------- | ------------- |